risk-first/website/Coordination-Risk.md

 One argument for coordination could come from [Diminishing Returns](https://en.wikipedia.org/wiki/Diminishing_returns), which says that the earlier units of a resource (say, chocolate bars) give you more benefit than later ones.

 We can see this in the chart above.
 Let's say A and B compete over a resource, of which there are 5 units available.
 For every extra A takes, B loses one.
-The X axis shows A's consumption of the resource, so the biggest benefit to A is in the consumption of the first unit.
+The X axis shows A's consumption of the resource.
+While the biggest benefit to A is in taking _all_ of the resources, the greatest _increase_ in benefit comes from the consumption of the first unit.

 As you can see, by _sharing_, it's possible that the _total benefit_ is greater than it can be for either individual.
 But sharing requires coordination.
 Further, the more competitors involved, the _worse_ a winner-take-all outcome is for total benefit.